genemine/GOEnrich/README.md

 A web server of GoTermFinder is available at : https://go.princeton.edu/cgi-bin/GOTermFinder.

 # How to run
 First download the GOEnrich.zip file and unzip it.
-Example scripts and data for running GO enrichment is provide.
+Example scripts and data for running GO enrichment is provided.
 ## 1. Start a server by running the following command
 ```bash
 sh human_startGOserver_BP_2018.sh